leeyawnz/DevSecOps/Ansible/README.md

 [db]
 dbserver1
 ```
 > From here, we can see that we have 3 server groups.
+By default, every group belong to the 'all' group

 We can also have nested groups using ":childen" in the [ ].
 ```